meifu/RequireJS-and-React-Flux/README.md

 # Notes

-It should be better to set up your application through Webpack.
+It should be better to set up your application through [Webpack](http://webpack.github.io/).

-But if your don't want to set up complicated config for using the Task Runner, you can try this application which don't need any Task Runner.
+But if you don't want to use complicated config for Task Runner(Grunt/Gulp), you can try this application which don't need any Task Runner.

-In this applicaion, I mainly focus on set up RequireJS config.js.
-So I can start writing React/Flux quickly.
+In this applicaion, I can start writing React/Flux quickly.
+Just after setting up the config.js for RequireJS which doesn't need much time.

 If you encounter other questions, please email me.
 Thank you.

-您因該還是要透過 Webpack 來設定您的專案，
-若您不想去設定太多 Task Runner, 您或許可以試試看這個方式，
-主要還是在設定 RequireJS config.js 就可以去寫作 React & Flux，或許會有其他問題， 來信告知我, 謝謝。